Teachers who engaged with the Tangent task (Strand 1) have said:

 Teachers who engaged with the Polygon task (Strand 2) have said:

 “This meeting influenced my teaching practice.
 It made me reflect on the various factors affecting the teaching and learning of mathematics.
 Particularly, it made me think about the necessity and the limitations of technology.”

 “The issues discussed highlighted several student beliefs on teaching approaches.
 Similar problems often arise in Greek schools, as students challenge cases where the teacher follows a different approach.”

-Teachers who engaged with tasks from the CAPTeaM strand have said:
+Teachers who engaged with tasks from CAPTeaM (Strand 3) have said:

 Nardi, E., Healy, L., Biza, I., & Fernandes, S.H.A.A.
 (2018).
 ‘Feeling’ the mathematics of disabled learners: Supporting teachers towards attuning and resignifying in inclusive mathematics classrooms.
 In R. Hunter, M. Civil, B. Herbel-Eisenmann, N. Planas, & D. Wagner (Eds.), Mathematical discourse that breaks barriers and creates space for marginalized learners, (pp. 147-170).
 SENSE Publications.

 Biza, I., Nardi, E., & Zachariades, T. (2018).
 Competences of mathematics teachers in diagnosing teaching situations and offering feedback to students: Specificity, consistency and reification of pedagogical and mathematical discourses.
 In T. Leuders, J. Leuders, & K. Philipp (Eds.), Diagnostic Competence of Mathematics Teachers.
 Unpacking a complex construct in teacher education and teacher practice, (pp. 55-78).
 New York: Springer.